-- These SBA loans, which cover up to 8 weeks of expenses, will be forgiven if the business maintains their payroll.
+- These SBA loans, which cover up to 8 weeks of qualified expenses (mostly payroll), will be forgiven if the business maintains their payroll.
 Nearly 609,000 Washington small businesses are eligible to benefit from this relief. - Businesses don't have to pay the principal, interest, or fees of existing or future SBA loans for six months - \$10,000 grants are also available to small businesses.
-They must apply for an SBA disaster loan to qualify for a grant, but a business would not be required to repay the grant even if they are denied the disaster loan
+They must apply for an SBA disaster loan to qualify for a grant, but a business would not be required to repay the grant even if they are denied the disaster loan - These loans are available through your bank; contact your financial institution for more information on how to apply.